IanPeake/FatMaxxer/README.md

 ## Testers Wanted ##
 FatMaxxer is in a very early stage of development.
 Sideload a recent test version from the APK downloadable from the Github repository.
-Join the https://groups.google.com/g/fatmaxxer-closed-testing for discussion and access to Google Play test versions.
+Join the https://groups.google.com/g/fatmaxxer-closed-testing for access to Google Play closed test versions.

 The app may crash or not work properly.
 *To help me fix your issue efficiently* use the Github issue tracker above to report bugs.